gvourlias/movie-rental/README.md

 4. refactor requests for fetching movies and user rentals
 5. move calls to storage services and refactor services to have more business logic for easier usage by components
 6. add build process for production and mock builds.

-## Development server
-Use npm start to run the project
+7. tidy up imports to use the paths configured